 - Helping you embrace life

 We help women recover from hysterectomy and other gynaecological surgeries through physiotherapy.
-If you have any questions about a hysterectomy, do email us or call us at 9780 7274.
+If you have any questions about a hysterectomy, please call or WhatsApp us at 9780 7274, or get in touch by email at help@embracephysio.sg.